Save money or have fun? You can do both!

 If picnics or travel to far-off places to view the night sky aren’t your thing, activities like neighbourhood festivals and free concerts abound in the summertime.
 There is no shortage of ways to have summer fun on a budget in virtually every part of the country.
 The most important thing for you to remember is that it’s okay to have fun while you work towards your long-term financial goals.
 To make it easier, consider allocating small sums, like the cashback rewards portion from your credit card, to help fund the little things that make life fun.

 If your card doesn’t offer perks like cash back rewards, you should take this opportunity to check out the Home Trust Preferred Visa Card.
-In addition to 1% CashBack and no limit on your total rewards, the card has no annual fee, no foreign exchange transaction fees, and emergency roadside assistance to help keep you going on your summer adventures.
+In addition to 1% cash back on all eligible purchases, the card has no annual fee and no foreign exchange transaction fees to help keep you going on your summer adventures.
 Visit our website to learn more.